dvdgeroconnell/computer_infrastructure/README.md

 A bash script to download a file from the Irish Meteorological Service for the weather station provided as a command line argument for the date that the script is run.
 The file is named with the weather station and date of download.
 The weather station may be any of those listed by Met Éireann [here](https://www.met.ie/climate/weather-observing-stations).
 TThe script is run by typing **./ weather.sh \<weather station\>**.
-Any station name containing a white space should be contained in single quotes, for example **./weather.sh 'Sherkin Island'**.
+Any station name containing a white space should be contained in single (or double) quotes, for example **./weather.sh 'Sherkin Island'**.
-The white space is replaced with '_' in the file name.
+The white space is replaced with '_' in the name of the created file.

+### weather_original.sh
+This is the original version of *weather.sh*, it does not support station names containing a white space.

 ### subdirectories
 The following subdirectories are included.